Things To See In Aswan

 How To Get To The Temples North of Aswan

 Train: The train from Luxor to Aswan takes 3.5-4.5 hours and stops at each town above.
-Trains here, however, are notoriously late, making this option complicated if visiting all three.
-Estimated times from Luxor are; Esna (1-1.5), Edfu (1.5-2), and Kom Ombo (2.5-3).
+Trains here, however, are notoriously late, making this option complicated, and the least desirable.
+Especially if you want to visit all three.

 Temples To See South of Aswan